bakaboyplaystoomuchstarrail-dotcom/Cookie-Clicker-TAS-mod/ROUNDING_RULES.md

+# The below README is written by Warp the ADE

-# Cookie Clicker Official Rounding Rules
+#Cookie Clicker Official Rounding Rules

 Based on analysis of the official Cookie Clicker source code (`TheEntiretyOfTheCookieClickerSourceCode.txt`).